What is Car Repossession?

 The Role of Towing Companies in Vehicle Repossession

 Your lender holds the right to repossess your vehicle when you default on your car loan payments.
-In this process, they often contract with towing companies to retrieve the vehicle.
+In this process, the vehicle is often assigned for repossession, meaning the lender has authorized a tow company to retrieve the vehicle.
 Here are some important points to understand about towing companies’ involvement in vehicle repossession:

 Car Repossession Notice Requirements in Illinois